watersalesman/BeastQuest/index.md

 ## Usage

+BeastQuest aims to give a simple, no nonsense approach to sending HTTP requests.
-Using the synchronous API. doing a GET request is as simple as:
+For example, using the synchronous API. sending a GET request is as simple as:

 ```c++
 #include <beastquest/beastquest.hh>